-- meet the eligibility criteria, - give the Fund a Notice of intent to claim or vary a deduction for personal super contributions form (Notice of Intent), available at ato.gov.au, and - receive an acknowledgment from the Fund that your Notice of Intent is valid.
+- meet the eligibility criteria, - give MYONESUPER a Notice of intent to claim or vary a deduction for personal super contributions form (Notice of Intent), available at ato.gov.au, and - receive an acknowledgment from the Fund that your Notice of Intent is valid.

-There are additional requirements for making a valid Notice of Intent, including that you are still a member of the Fund and the Fund still holds the contribution.
+There are additional requirements for making a valid Notice of Intent, including that you are still a Member of MYONESUPER and MYONESUPER still holds the contribution.
 Special rules apply for full or partial voluntary rollovers and situations where there has been a successor fund transfer or a MySuper transfer.
 Refer to ato.gov.au/ super for further details of these requirements.